Skip to Content

 26 Fabulous Weekend Getaways in Texas

-I guess that’s the reason Texas consistently makes the list of top travel destinations in the United States.
+That’s why Texas consistently makes the list of top travel destinations in the United States.

 We were born and raised in Fort Worth, Texas, and still call it home today, so we know a thing or two about the best weekend getaways in the Lone Star State!

-It doesn’t matter if you are visiting from out of state, or if you are a Texas local, we have you covered.
+It doesn’t matter if you are visiting from out of state or if you are a Texas local; we have you covered.

 Some of the links in this post are affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.